EchoTeam/genappup/README.md

   genappup runs merge application (vimdiff by default, but can be specified by environment variable MERGETOOL)

+You can also run genappup in 'check' mode using '-c' option

+   `genappup -c master`

+In this mode genappup will check that app version is incremented when at least one of .erl files is updated compared to the specified branch.

 ## How to build and install genappup

     git clone git@github.com:EchoTeam/genappup.git